appsody/website/content/docs/using-appsody/installing-knative-locally.md

   	  9.174.18.28.nip.io: ""
     ```
     and use `ESCAPE` followed by `:wq` to save your changes.

+      If your local machine's IP address changes you will need to repeat the previous two steps to find the new ip and change the config map.

 You should now have Knative Serving installed in your Docker for Desktop based Kubernetes cluster.